Combatting Drop Foot with Aquatic Therapy

 After about six months of visiting Georgia Physical Therapy, both Irene and the physical therapists noticed a significant difference in her gait and most importantly her pain level.
 Health care specialists are able to evaluate gait patterns through the video monitoring system in the HydroWorx pool.
 The pool enabled Irene to rehabilitate in ways that she would not have been able to do on land because of her injury and risk of falling.

 The Oswestry Disability Index, a tactic often used by back and spine specialists, is an approach for determining and assessing lower back pain.
 When she first visited Georgia Physical Therapy, Irene was at about 56% on the index, which is considered a “severe disability.”
 Severe disabilities normally entail persistent pain and difficulty performing activities of daily living.
-After just six months of aquatic therapy.
-Just six months of physical therapy later and her score on the Oswestry Index dropped to 20%, which is only considered a “moderate disability”.
+After just six months of aquatic therapy, her score on the Oswestry Index dropped to 20%, which is only considered a “moderate disability”.
 Those with a moderate disability are defined by pain while lifting, standing and sitting, but other parts of life are not as critically affected.
 Without aquatic therapy, Irene may not have experienced the notable progress she made during her time at Georgia PT.

 Irene is just one of the millions of people who utilize physical therapy every year in the United States due to some type of injury or disability.
 Thanks to a nearby HydroWorx customer, Irene was able to begin aquatic therapy to avoid other invasive types of treatment.
 Aquatic therapy was an excellent starting point in an effort to alleviate her drop foot.
 She will continue the process of recovery to improve her gait and hopefully live a pain-free life.